cmu-phil/tetrad-fx/README.md

 tab as well, and can be further annotation by the user.
 These are also persisted.

+If we continue with the project, we will turn these and other notes into a ReadTheDocs.

 # Install

 It's easy to install this if you're familiar with Java.
 You need a fairly